Grace Meng: Tenure

 On February 23, 2021, Meng introduced House Resolution 151, "Condemning all forms of anti-Asian sentiment as related to COVID-19," responding to the growth of hate crimes against Asian-Americans, in the wake of Trump's repeated characterization of COVID-19 as "Kung Flu" and the "Chinese virus".
 It urged education and reporting about harassment.
 It drew initial support from 140 co-sponsors, and by March 3, 46 more, all Democrats.

 Meng voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 She was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Meng voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.

+Meng has accepted campaign contributions from AIPAC, which was the top contributor to her 2023-2024 re-election campaign.
+She traveled to Israel as part of an American Israel Education Foundation-funded Congressional delegation in 2013, and spoke at AIPAC's annual policy conference in 2018.

 Abortion

-For 2021, Meng was given a 100% rating from NARAL Pro-Choice America.
+Meng was given a 100% rating from NARAL Pro-Choice America for 2021, as well as for 2024.

+Consumer protection

+Meng introduced the Menstrual Products Right to Know Act of 2019, which would require manufacturers of menstrual products to label their ingredients and components.
+In response to an "epidemic" of mail theft, Meng asked the U.S. Postal Service to investigate; USPS found deficiencies in its operations and began work to mitigate them.

+Iran

+In 2015, Meng opposed the Iran Nuclear Deal, the Joint Comprehensive Plan of Action supported by President Obama and Secretary of State John Kerry.
+A press release issued by Meng stated that she didn't support immediate sanctions relief, and believed that the inspections procedure laid out in the deal were flawed.
+She called for a new deal to be negotiated.
+In 2023, Meng said she had been dismayed when President Trump withdrew from the deal, as "I thought that reflected poorly on the credibility of our country."